Mahesh5132/daily_learn_log/learning_log.md

 **🧠 Learning Topic:** Realtime ML with Kafka
 **💬 Quote of the Day:** "Do more than dream: work." — William Arthur Ward

+## 📅 2025-06-17
+**🧠 Learning Topic:** CI/CD with GitHub Actions
+**💬 Quote of the Day:** "The right way is not always the popular and easy way.
+Standing for right when it is unpopular is a true test of moral character." — Margaret Chase Smith